 Despite the struggles that the LGBT community still faces, activists had something to celebrate when Troya and Correa finally tied the knot in August.
 At 4 p.m. that day, about 60 people gathered to share the happiness of Troya and Correa, who had just been declared “legally married.”
 Troya arrived with her sister and 12-year-old nephew, who said that his dream of finally seeing his two aunts marry had come true.
 Once the ceremony was over, outside the Civil Registry with their new IDs, Troya shouted, “My love with Gabby is proof that real love can endure anything.
 We fought against presidents, constitutions, but more than anything, we know that we have positively impacted not only one person but a whole country.”

 About Gabriela Barzallo

-Gabriela is an Ecuadorian student pursuing a B.S. in Media, Culture and Communication at NYU.
+Gabriela is an Ecuadorian journalist who holds a B.S. in Media, Culture and Communication from NYU.
 She held a multimedia journalism internship at Diario Tiempo Argentino in Buenos Aires, where she produced stories focused on ethnic minorities, such as the invisibility of Afro-Argentines in the Argentinean traditional history and public sphere.
 She has also freelanced for several media outlets in Ecuador and New York.
 Her reporting and research interests include foreign and investigative reporting, gender violence, migration, ethnic minorities and international politics.
+Twitter @gabybarzallo